-Bioethanol Fuel - Fuel For Your Bio Fireplace
+Bioethanol Fuel - Fuel For Your Bioethanol Fire

-For your perfect fireplace experience, we have put together a selection of bioethanol fuel sets for you here.
+For your perfect bioethanol fire experience, we have put together a selection of bioethanol fuel sets for you here.
 Depending on your needs, you can decide whether to buy just a single bottle or to stock up on a small supply of high-quality bioethanol fuel right away.
+Aside from plenty other appealing bio ethanol fire accessories, the bioethanol fuel is an excellent way of creating a cosy, eco-friendly home.

-Our bioethanol fuel is produced in Germany and has an alcohol content of 96.6% - we recommend to always use bioethanol with an alcohol percentage between 95% - 97,5% for the best experience.
-Lower percentage bioethanol fuel can burn with a blue-ish flame and give off a smell of alcohol.
+Our bioethanol fuel is produced in Germany and has an alcohol percentage of 96.6 - we recommend to always use bioethanol with an alcohol percentage between 95% - 97,5% for the best experience.
+Lower percentage bioethanol fuel can burn with a blueish flame and give off a smell of alcohol.
 Higher percentage bioethanol fuel burns faster and hotter, and not all fireplaces are made for this.

 Products - Bioethanol For Ethanol Fireplaces

-The ethanol can be used for both indoor and outdoor bio-fireplaces at your home or restaurant etc. If you want you can add some accessories to the bio-fire, to place around the burner – on this way you will not get a bad smell from the ethanol.
+The bio ethanol fuel can be used for both indoor and outdoor bio ethanol fires at your home or restaurant etc. If you want you can make your bioethanol fuel scented - but be aware that it needs to be placed around the burner, as you will otherwise get a bad smell from the bioethanol fuel.

 Bioethanol in Fuel